knieriem/markdown/README.md

 [peg]: https://github.com/pointlander/peg
 [Go]: http://golang.org/

-Support for HTML output is implemented, but Groff and LaTeX output have not been ported.
+Support for HTML and groff mm output is implemented, but LaTeX output has not been ported.
 The output is identical to that of peg-markdown.

 I try to keep the grammar in sync with the C version, by